mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/licensing/index.md

 ## Entering a valid license via kubectl

-To add a license directly using `kubectl`, first create a secret, replacing `MY_LICENSE` in the below command with your D2iQ-provided Kommander license:
+You can add a license directly using `kubectl`.
+First create a secret, replacing `MY_LICENSE` in the below command with your D2iQ-provided Kommander license:

 ```bash
 kubectl create secret generic my-license-secret --from-literal=jwt=MY_LICENSE -n kommander